dakshchandra22/AI-Powered-Resume-Screening-Job-Prediction/README.md

 # Resume-Screening-App
-Resume Screening App With Python and Machine Learning
+Resume Screening App With Python and Machine Learning(NLP)